hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-greenlake-edge-to-cloud-platform-scripting-fundamentals.md

 * [Get started with the foundational APIs for the HPE GreenLake edge-to-cloud platform – Part 2: Configuring and managing a workspace](https://developer.hpe.com/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-2-configuring-and-managing-a-workspace/)
 * [Get started with the foundational APIs for the HPE GreenLake edge-to-cloud platform – Part 3: Tracking activities and monitoring health](https://developer.hpe.com/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-%E2%80%93-part-3-tracking-activities-and-monitoring-health/)

-In this blog post here, I will explore the usage of the HPE GreenLake platform API one step further by using the APIs to build automation scripts or custom integrations.
+In this blog post here, I will explore the usage of the HPE GreenLake platform APIs one step further by using the APIs to build automation scripts or custom integrations.
 To develop my script, I will use bash, python and PowerShell.

 ## Let’s pick a use case

 Let’s say I’d like to check what is in my audit log at regular intervals in order to keep an eye on my HPE GreenLake workspace.
 The following graphics explain what I will be doing:

 ![Figure 1: Illustrating the interactions made between workspace users and the HPE GreenLake platform](/img/don-picture.png "Figure 1: Illustrating the interactions made between workspace users and the HPE GreenLake platform")